 Where to buy

 When buying your first guitar, find a store with a decent selection of guitars and helpful staff.
 Ideally it should be easily accessible to you, so you can pay them a few visits until you decide to buy, and go back if you have any problems with your guitar.
 You have to feel that the salespeople understand your needs and are not trying to push you towards buying the more expensive stuff.
 If the store is right, you will feel that the salespeople are trying to build a long-term relationship with you – so as you advance with your music, you will come back for your next purchase.
 Read more about how to choose a guitar store

-Before you leave the store, get a leash.
+Before you leave the store, get a strap.
 You’ll need it to play standing up.
-There can be a few positions for placing the leash, ask the salesperson to help you find the most comfortable position for you.
-In most guitar stores, they can drill an extra hole in the guitar if needed, to change the placement of the leash.
+There can be a few positions for placing the strap, ask the salesperson to help you find the most comfortable position for you.
+In most guitar stores, they can drill an extra hole in the guitar if needed, to change the placement of the strap.

 When buying your first electric guitar:

 - Focus on buying cheap until you advance and know what you want

 - Unless the cheap guitars you try sound awful, don’t sweat too much over sound at this point

 - Choose a store that makes you feel comfortable and that you can go back to if you need repairs